the practice of poetry cultivates a quality of presence that is grounded, attuned, & in many ways, quietly

-In the years that followed, resisting social and economic pressure, they went on to create a place called Heartwood–an alternative community of likeminded people intent on an experiment to live closer to the land, prioritize sustainability, and raise children away from the influence of consumer capitalism.
-It was an unconventional, almost 19th century lifestyle, and without a television or other modern conveniences that would require electricity, my siblings and I spent most of our time playing outside, helping in the garden, and making things in the workshop where we had access to tools, wood, paint and other materials.
+In the years that followed, and in defiance of social and economic pressure, they went on to create a place called Heartwood–an alternative community of likeminded people intent on an experiment to live closer to the land, prioritize sustainability, and raise children away from the influence of consumer capitalism.
+My siblings and I spent most of our time playing outside, helping in the garden, and making things in the workshop where we had access to tools, wood, paint and other materials.
 I learned early to treat my imagination with reverence, intuiting that it was my means to a broader experience.

 This family legacy has meant that I’ve felt a prevailing desire to make my own way in the world.
 I’ve accepted the uncertainties and discomforts of this choice, and thrived on the freedom it has afforded me.
-Eudora Welty said that a writer can get by on a little bit of rice, which feels more and more revolutionary as year by year, the wider culture submits to materialism as an actual way of life, while I’ve hewed toward simplicity in order to preserve time and resources for writing.
+Eudora Welty once said something about how a writer can get by on a little bit of rice, which feels more and more revolutionary as year by year, the wider culture submits to materialism as an actual way of life, while I’ve hewed toward simplicity in order to preserve time and resources for writing.
 Recently, my father told me that in the early days he was deeply influenced by a Zen saying: “Treasure your poverty, never trade it for an easier life.”